tjhrulz/Monstercat-Suite/README.md

-Tentative Roadmap (things may take longer or be scrapped based on difficulty) v0.7.0  Skins that support laptop/desktop specific features, Multigraph CPU, GPU, and IO graphs v0.7.1 Logos that support system info v0.7.2r Background sideshow, auto seasonal and holiday fallback images (Having issues finding images) v0.7.3 Toggle visibility buttons v0.7.5r Flag and pull based album art color system?
+Tentative Roadmap (things may take longer or be scrapped based on difficulty) v0.7.0  Skins that support laptop/desktop specific features, Multigraph CPU, GPU, and IO graphs v0.7.1 Logos that support system info v0.7.2r Auto seasonal and holiday fallback images (Having issues finding images) v0.7.3 Toggle visibility buttons v0.7.5r Flag and pull based album art color system?
 GPMDP Support (Likely will a very be limited version similar to how spotify was at first I will look into their API and see if I can add the missing stuff that isn't in the example in future releases) v0.7.6 Small versions of music player and clock?, volume changer